AdelinCraciunesc/NotifyMe/README.md

 ## Main Features

 ### 1. Cryptocurrency Tracking
-- Tracks and displays information about various cryptocurrencies by using CoinGeckoAPI
+- Tracks and displays information about various cryptocurrencies by using CoinGeckoAPI.

 ### 2. User Authentication and Registration
 - Allows users to create accounts and log in to access the application's features.
 Includes email verification.